-Pearl S. Buck International is seeking new volunteer tour guides to greet visitors and lead the Pearl S. Buck: Life and Legacy Tour and/or the Pearl S. Buck: Taking Action Tour at the Pearl S. Buck House, a National Historic Landmark.
-The tour guides assist in bringing to life Pearl S. Buck’s life, legacy, writing, humanitarian work, and relevancy.
-If you are interested in becoming a volunteer tour guide or just want to learn more, contact Curator Marie Toner at email@example.com
+Pearl S. Buck International is seeking new volunteer facilitators to greet visitors and lead the Pearl S. Buck: Taking Action Tour at the Pearl S. Buck House, a National Historic Landmark.
+Through the use of story-telling, dialogue and questioning techniques, facilitate conversations focused on relevant social issues.
+Relate Pearl S. Buck’s personal experiences, writings and humanitarian works to current-day issues.
+If you are interested in becoming a volunteer tour facilitator or just want to learn more, contact Curator Marie Toner at email@example.com

-- Complete the Docent Training Program with an assigned mentor
+- Complete the Facilitator Training Program with an assigned mentor

-- Arrive 15 minutes prior to assigned tour time
+- Arrive 15 minutes prior to your tour time

-- Conduct tours in accordance with museum standards by being factual, friendly, and firmly in control of the group
+- Facilitate tours in accordance with museum standards by being factual, friendly and firmly in control of your group

-- Provide tour feedback to Museum Curator, as required
+- Provide tour feedback to the Museum Curator, as requested

 - Participate in re-certification at required times